hskang9/DSC-2004/class1/handbook.md

 it uses a special object which is called 'DataFrame' to process data.
 DataFrames are similar to python dictionary, but they are different in structures and features.
-They use 'name' as key, and stores value which corresponds to it regardless of data type(even dictionary), and a set of name and data is called as a column.
+They use 'name' as key, and stores value which corresponds to it regardless of data type(even dictionary), and a set of name and data is called as a 'column'.
 Also, they have functions which manipulates the content.

 DataFrames are also integrates with numpy, so numpy functions or calculation can be applied to them.